ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 10. [People Profiles](features/howto-profiles.md)
     * The **People Profiles** feature allows an authorized user to create and edit an organizational profile.
 Anonymous users can browse through these profiles in a Listing Page view and find more detail about a specific member of the organization in the Profile Detail Page view.
 Editors can highlight (or “feature”) any profile on any page using the Featured Profile view.
 12. [Web Forms](features/howto-webforms.md)
-    * The **Web Forms** feature is for making forms and surveys in *Drupal*.
+    * The **Web Forms** feature is for making forms and surveys in Drupal.
 After a submission, users may be sent an e-mail "receipt," and administrators can also be notified.
 Results can be exported into Excel or other spreadsheet applications.
 13. Landing Page
     * A **Landing Page** is a basic page that is created by the Drupal platform and is used to link all pages related to each other under a menu item.
 This page is created because the "breadcrumbs" that track site navigation require a page that acts as a parent for all subsequent pages below it ("children") in the menu hierarchy structure.
 14. [Course Outlines](features/howto-courseoutlines.md)